WayfaringBloke/dnd/writing/pub/World.md

 Highly territorial Maoists.
 Run everything very inefficiently.
 Backyard Iron Foundries.
 Armed with weapons with loads of wood trims, AK like things, SVDs like things, Blowback pistols with wooden grips.

 ### Exclusion Zone
 All knowledge of the exclusion zone is destroyed immediately with extreme prejudice.
 Only thing known is that the closer you get to the border the more radioactive things get.

 ## City: Xim
 Unmaintained for approaching a decade the weight of the past has crushed our city's future.
+The sky is the color of a Television turned to a dead channel.
+The cloud engulfing the city is about 8 years old.

 ### Slums
 Built of sheet metal, temporary antigravity generators, and broken dreams.
 Rusting constantly.